-- If you die during the guaranteed minimum payment period your income will continue to the end of the period. - If you die after the guaranteed minimum payment period but before the end of the plan no income will be paid. - Your beneficiary will have the option to take any remaining income, as a lump sum.
-For more information please see the Terms and Conditions.
+- If you die during the guaranteed minimum payment period your income will continue to the end of the period but no maturity value will be paid. - If you die after the guaranteed minimum payment period but before the end of the plan no income or maturity value will be paid. - Your beneficiary will have the option to take any remaining income due, as a lump sum.
+For more information, please see the Terms and Conditions.